 The Corralitos Wine Trail is a Santa Cruz County hidden gem.
 Tasting at friendly wineries and vineyards is the perfect way to spend an afternoon.
 Weekly music events occur during the summer and early fall; ideal for dancing the night away underneath fairy lights and surrounded by rolling vineyards.

-Every Friday evening from the end of June through August, enjoy live music at Nicholson Vineyards, a small-scale winery nestled in South County’s Corralitos.
+Nicholson Vineyards, a small-scale winery nestled in South County’s Corralitos, is known for their intimate wine dinners and gorgeous vine-side events.
 The family-owned winery uses every inch of space in their small corner of the Santa Cruz Mountains.
 Bargetto Winery’s Thursday Night Music in the Courtyard invites 21+ guests to sit on their creek side patio with a glass of wine and enjoy a varying lineup of artists throughout the series.

 Let these wineries fill your glass and tunes fill your ears as you spend a day exploring the Corralitos Wine Trail.
 Both songs evoke a carefree, vivacious feeling that every vacation deserves.